ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 - Go the the [Releases](https://github.com/ZipsRacingElectric/CAN-Tools-2025/releases) section on Github.
 - Download the latest version for Linux.
 - Extract the zip file to a permanent location, ex. ```~/zre-cantools```.
-- Define the ```ZRE_CANTOOLS_DIR``` environment variable to point to the location of this directory.
+- Run the ```install.sh``` script.
-- Add the ```bin/``` directory to your system path.
+- Restart your system for the changes to take effect.
-- From a command-line, any of the above programs may now be run (Note that after modifying environment variables, the command-line will need closed and re-opened).
+- When complete, any of the shell scripts can be run from a command-line.

 ## Installation (For Development)
 - Clone this repo using Github's SSH URL ```git clone <SSH URL>```